silentEAG/blue-fish/README.md

 A Crawler with sync and download in local.

-Crawl not only the articles content, but aslo the images included.
+Crawl not only the articles content, but also the images included.
 Save as markdown file for local search.With index file, we can sync the remote data and update the new articles.

 ```text
 usage: BlueFish [-h] [-v] [-f] [--pull PULL] [--proxy PROXY]